akamhy/videohash/README.md

   - Generate videohash of a video directly from its URL or its path.
   - Can be used to implement scalable Near Duplicate Video Retrieval.
-  - The end-user can see an image representation of the video.
+  - The end-user can access the image representation(the collage) of the video.
-  - A videohash instance can be compared to a 64-bit stored hash, its hex representation, and other videohash instances.
+  - A videohash instance can be compared to a 64-bit stored hash, its hex representation, bitlist, and other videohash instances.
   - Faster than the old method of comparing each frame individually.
 The videohash package generates a single 64-bit video hash value, which saves a significant amount of database space.
 And the number of comparisons required drops dramatically.

 --------------------------------------------------------------------------